course-creator-360/onboarding-widget/README.md

 - You want to focus on other onboarding steps first
 - A/B testing different onboarding flows
 - Customer-specific customization needs

+**Disable Connect Domain when:**
+- Users will use the default subdomain provided by the platform
+- Domain setup is handled separately outside the onboarding flow
+- You want to simplify onboarding for users who don't have a custom domain
+- The domain connection step is not relevant for certain user segments
+- A/B testing different onboarding experiences

 ### Console Logging